 Access to the NEPS data is free of charge but limited to the purpose of research and to members of the scientific community.
 Granting the right to obtain the data requires the conclusion of a Data Use Agreement.
-The existence of a valid Data Use Agreement entitles to work with all NEPS Scientific Use Files, i. e., the full data portfolio is at the disposal of the data recipient and all further persons involved in the agreement.
+The existence of a valid Data Use Agreement entitles to work with all NEPS Scientific Use Files, i. e., the full data portfolio is at the disposal of all persons involved in the agreement.